massquantity/LibRecommender/docs/source/user_guide/model_retrain.rst

 , since these can only load to the exact same model with same shapes.

-Things become even more desperate if we also want to save and restore the optimizers' variables, e.g. the first and second moment in Adam optimizer.
+Things become even more desperate if we also want to save and restore the optimizers' variables, e.g. the first and second moments in Adam optimizer.
 Since these variables are used as states in optimizers, failing to keep them means losing the previous training state.

 Solution in LibRecommender
 --------------------------

-So our solution is extracting all the variables to :class:`numpy.ndarray` format, then save them using the save method in numpy.
+So our solution is extracting all the variables to :class:`numpy.ndarray` format, then saving them using the ``save`` method in numpy.
 After that the variables are loaded from numpy, we then build the new graph and update the new variables with old ones.